applious/draft/README.md

 DRAFT
 =====

 A draft site scaffold for rapid front-end development.
-Its a simple static node server for our front-end stack (coffee-script, stylus, eco).
+Its a simple static node server for our front-end stack (coffee-script and stylus).

 Can run a static site in any directory from a single server: `draft --port 8000`